darrylwest/mock-browser/README.md

     assert localStorage.getItem('mykey') === 'my value';
 ~~~

+### Mock Browser Object Methods

+Two convenience methods are added to make it easy to get either a window or dom document mock.

+* MockBrowser.createDocument()
+* MockBrowser.createWindow()

 ### Abstract Browser

 The AbstractBrowser object can be used as an interface for run-time client apps to access browser window related objects.
 This approach enables code to be used both in and outside the browser.